nanuchavan037/Linux_project/README.md

  Open a terminal on your system.

-To restrict all permissions for others, set the umask value to 077.
-You can do this by adding the following line to your shell profile file (e.g., ~/.bashrc, ~/.bash_profile, ~/.zshrc, etc.):
+To restrict all permissions for others, set the umask value to 0777 into your shell file (.bashrc)

 ```bash